To generously donate any amount, click HERE.

 Your contribution will help us bring science camps to Nuu-chah-nulth communities and allow a child to spend one week learning about biology, chemistry, physics, engineering (including traditional ocean knowledge) in an engaging way.
 These early experiences can greatly impact a kid’s life and positively influence his or her life choices.

-Last summer, approximately 100 children from Ehattesaht/Chinehkint, Hupacasath, Uchucklesaht, Mowachaht/Muchalaht, Tla-o-qui-aht, Tseshaht and Ahousaht First Nations participated in Uu-a-thluk science camps.
+Last summer, a small group of children from Yuu?u?i??at?, Uchucklesaht, Ditidaht and Hesquiaht First Nations participated in our first ever virtual Uu-a-thluk science camps.
 Since 2005, Science Venture and the University of Victoria have partnered with Uu-a-thluk to bring a combination of science and Nuu-chah-nulth cultural knowledge to kids in Nuu-chah-nulth communities.
 Currently, Nuu-chah-nulth people are under-represented in careers like fisheries, aquatic biology and management.
 Science camps help foster interest in these areas, while allowing for hands-on learning experiences.

 What is Science Venture camp?